Tell us about your growing philosophy

 What might you change if you could do one thing over again in your orchard?

 The grass is always greener on the other side of the fence, eh?
 I have been to many wonderful places where it's been enticing to envision a new start on more extensive orchard ground.
 Yet I plug away, knowing that growing fruit here, tucked away as I am at the base of mountainous terrain, is a testament of sorts.
 Overcoming fungal challenges in Lost Nation provides many opportunities for proving that holistic methods work.

 How do you go about marketing the good fruit?

 We sell organic apples directly to preferred customers on our mailing list -- which just means folks who sign up to receive our weekly varietal update.
 Our barn is set up for retail sales every fall weekend through October.
-We have launched a Cider Press Share campaign with plans to open a private cider club come the 2020 season.
-(Do feel free to emulate this community-inspired idea for your own farm efforts.)
+We have launched a Cider Press Share campaign with plans to open a membership cider club.
+(Do feel free to emulate this idea for your own farm efforts.)
 We sell fruit to buying clubs downstate, always contingent on a designated driver.
 And finally, local food stores in Lancaster and Colebrook offer our apples all the rest of the days of the week and into the holiday season.